shelly-hub/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model
 1. How many neurons, layers, and activation functions are selected for the neural network model
-   - Neurons:
+   - Neurons: 80 and 30
-   - Layers:
+   - Layers: 2
-   - Activation functions:
+   - Activation functions: relu and sigmoid

 2. Were you able to achieve the target model performance?

    -Unfortunately,No. Model accuracy is below 75%

 4. What steps did you take in your attempts to increase model performance?

-   Big networks not recommended, since it is only """ observations
    - Adding optimum layers to 3
-   - Maintain activation function to only: relu
+   - Maintain activation function to only: relu.
+Activation without relu will decrease the accuracy
-   - Create binnings for column "income_amt"
+   - Adding back the deleted column "EIN" as adding data could have improved efficiency

 ## Summary
-The overall model performance is not very desirable at at around 72% accuracy.
+The overall model performance is around 0.726 accuracy.
+As this model is used to make recommendation for company, hence accuracy around 70-75% is desirable.
-It is recommended to use Random Forests classification algorithm for this dataset.
+To further increase accuracy, it is recommended to use Random Forests classification algorithm for this dataset.
 Random forests could identify which column that has the highest weightage to make strongest decision, thus could help to improve the model performance.